-A trading cryptocurrency guide must provide reviews of all of the top crypto exchanges out there, so that you can find the best cryptocurrency exchange site for you.
-This review of Shortex consists of four parts: general information, fees, deposit methods and security.
+A crypto exchange guide must provide reviews of all of the crypto exchanges out there, so that you can find the right one for you.
+This review of Shortex consists of four parts: general info, fees, deposit methods and security.

-Shortex is an exchange registered in the tropical wonderland of Cayman Islands, launched in January 2019.
-There are a few other cryptocurrency exchanges registered here as well, including OceanEx, Bgogo, BitMart, Cobinhood, QBTC and TRXMarket.
+Shortex is an exchange from the tropical wonderland of Cayman Islands, launched in January 2019.
+There are a few other cryptocurrency exchanges registered here as well, including OceanEx, Bgogo, BitMart and QBTC.

 The exchange apparently already has over 70,000 registered traders.